bqworks/accordion-slider-jquery/docs/modules.md

 ##### HTML5 #####

-Simple HTML5 videos don't need any other preparations, other than having the `as-video` class.
+Simple HTML5 videos don't need any preparations other than having the `as-video` class.

 *Example:*